Pilot (2024 film)

 Pilot is a 2024 South Korean comedy film directed by Kim Han-gyul and starring Jo Jung-suk, Lee Ju-myoung, Han Sun-hwa, and Shin Seung-ho.
 The film follows a star pilot, Han Jung-woo, who suddenly becomes unemployed and succeeds in getting re-employed after a drastic transformation.
 It was released theatrically on July 31, 2024.

 Pilot is a remake of the 2012 Swedish film Cockpit.

 Plot

 Han Jung-woo, a star pilot with top-notch flying skills and hot popularity that even led to his appearances on famous television shows, suffers a drastic fall from grace due to a momentary mistake.
 Blacklisted and unable to secure employment with any airline, he faces severe adversity.
 In a desperate bid for survival, Han Jung-woo adopts a new identity as his younger sister and manages to find re-employment.
 However, his newfound stability is soon threatened by unforeseen challenges.

-Reception

 Box office

 As of 3 August 2024, Pilot has grossed $5.7 million with a running total of 896,607 tickets sold.
 It surpassed one million admissions on the fourth day of release, which is the shortest period of time among movies released in the summer.